apache/nuttx/Documentation/platforms/arm/stm32l4/boards/steval-stlcs01v1/index.rst

 ST STEVAL-STLCS01V1
 ===================

-This README discusses issues unique to NuttX configurations for the ST STEVAL-STLCS01V1 board (SensorTile module) from ST Micro based on STM32L476JG MCU.
+This page discusses issues unique to NuttX configurations for the ST STEVAL-STLCS01V1 board (SensorTile module) from ST Micro based on STM32L476JG MCU.
 The board features: